BattlePlugins/BattleSite/docs/ba/dueling.md

     -  `/paintball duel clovisd platinum 100` - *Challenge `clovisd` to a duel in `paintball`.
 Each person will pay 100 at the start, winner takes all.
 (Assuming your server uses platinum as the currency)*

 ## Duel Permissions
-Permission to start, create, and manage duels require the Arena type (see :[Arena Types](https://docs.battleplugins.org/docs/ba/arenas#arena-types)) and the following structure:
+Permission to start, create, and manage duels require the Arena type (see: [Arena Types](https://docs.battleplugins.org/docs/ba/arenas#arena-types)) and the following structure:
 > `arena.<match type>.duel`

 **Examples:**